fharper/utils/README.md

 # Utils

-A script with different utilities, which is mostly a way for me to do things in the terminal easily.

-It started as a repository for a bunch of bash or Zsh scripts (most of them not committed yet), but ended up being only [utils.zsh](utils.zsh) in which I slowly merge them all in one big super duper utilities script.
+It started as a repository for a bunch of bash and Zsh scripts, but it ended up being [utils.zsh](utils.zsh) only, in which I merged all command line utilities.
+It's now one big super duper utility script.